koryos77/holbertonschool-higher_level_programming/README.md

-Holberton school Higher level programming
+Holberton school Higher level programming about Python (for now)

+The exercises summary with the code will be on the README of the each directory.